 Neahkahnie Mountain Poetry Prize,

-The first place winner receives $100 cash and has their poem published on the website and in the ninth edition of the North Coast Squid in 2023.
-Second and third place winners also get their poems published on the website.
+The first place winner received $100 cash and has their poem published on the website and in the ninth edition of the North Coast Squid in 2023.
+Second and third place winners also get their poems published on the website (see below).
+Honorable mentions are also listed below.

 Wonder Garden Poetry Post